kevinabrandon/kbWar/README.md

 ##Answers

 I've found the answers to my questions.
+[See all my results here](Results.md)

 Questions | Answers
  ------------- | -----------